-Crosby Makes His Mark
+Sidney Crosby Makes His Mark

-It did not take very look for the NHL to take notice of Sidney Crosby.
+It did not take very look for the NHL to take notice of Crosby.
 His rookie season of 2005-06 is one of the best by a first-year player.
 On April 17, 2006, Crosby picked up three assists in the Pittsburgh Penguins 6-1 win over the New York Islanders.
 His second helper on the night gave him 100 points for the season.

 At 18 years and 253 days, Crosby became the youngest player to ever have a 100-point season in the NHL.
-He had Hall of Famer Dale Hawerchuk remain as the only two 18-year-olds to put up at least 100 points in an NHL season.
+He and Hall of Famer Dale Hawerchuk remain as the only two 18-year-olds to put up at least 100 points in an NHL season.

-On that same night, Darcy Wakaluk made his start in the Stanley Cup playoffs and it was a memorable performance.
+On that same night, Darcy Wakaluk made his first start in the Stanley Cup Playoffs, and it was a memorable performance.
 He made 33 saves to lead the Dallas Stars to a 5-3 victory over the St. Louis Blues in the opening contest of the Western Conference Quarterfinals.
 Wakaluk led the Stars to a four-game sweep of the Blues.
 He lost Game 1 of the Western Conference Semifinals to the Vancouver Canucks before Andy Moog returned from injury.

 Martin Brodeur became just the second goaltender in league history to score a playoff goal on April 17, 1997.
 With time winding down, the Montreal Canadiens pulled Jocelyn Thibault for an extra attacker.
 Moments later, Brodeur sent the puck down the length of the ice to cap off a 5-2 win in Game 1 of the Eastern Conference Quarterfinals.

-On April 17, 2018, the Vegas Golden Knights beat the Los Angeles Kings 1-0 to before the first team to ever sweep a playoff series in their inaugural season.
+On April 17, 2018, the Vegas Golden Knights beat the Los Angeles Kings 1-0 to become the first team to ever sweep a playoff series in their inaugural season.
 Marc-Andre Fleury made 31 saves to pick up his second shutout of the postseason.
 The Golden Knights allowed just three goals in the four games versus the Kings, becoming just the 15th team in NHL history to do so.

 Stanley Cup Playoff Odds & Ends